CompassSecurity/jwt-scanner/README.md

 1. Go to  Proxy / Repeater / Target / Logger / Intruder
 2. Select request that requires a authentication with a valid JWT and returns a HTTP 200 response
-> **_NOTE:_** First the extension will resend the selected request without modification and check if the JWT is still valid.
-If not a Error will be displayed in the Event Log
+> **_NOTE:_** First, the extension will resend the selected request without modification and verify if the JWT is still valid.
+If it is not, an error will be displayed in the Event Log.

 ### Automatically detect JWT
 3. Right-click on the request you want to check.